Anusa-Maiti/Team10_CitationGraphBuilder/README.md

 4. All papers in corpus are post-1990 with at least one identifier

 # Expected Outputs
-After running the pipeline, you should have:
+After running the pipeline, we should have:

 **Citation Graph Data**
 - `data/metadata/papers_metadata.csv` — all papers with 16 metadata columns